isomerpages/moe-chijsjc/_academic-development/Science.md

 #### **Our Programmes**

 The Science Enrichment Programme provides learning opportunities beyond the syllabus to expand the students’ perspectives and experiences.
-This includes the Chemistry, Biology and Physics Junior Olympiads; ignITE Skills Challenge; Learning Journeys; Science Workshops
+This includes the Chemistry, Biology and Physics Junior Olympiads, ignITE Skills Challenge, Learning Journeys and Science Workshops.

 ![](/images/Curriculum/Science/S3.png)